Mallory Smith

-Mallory Smith (October 12, 1992 – November 15, 2017) was an author and cystic fibrosis advocate.
+Mallory Beatrice Smith (October 12, 1992 – November 15, 2017) was an author and cystic fibrosis advocate.

 Early life

 Smith was born to Mark Smith and Diane Shader Smith on October 12, 1992, and diagnosed with cystic fibrosis, a "progressive, genetic disease that causes persistent lung infections and limits the ability to breathe over time", at age 3.
 The disease cripples by inhibiting oxygen and nutrient absorption required for growth and energy with treatment regimens of more than 60 pills per day and waking up repeatedly for antibiotic IV treatments and lung exercises, yet Smith was determined to live well.
 She maintained a 4.3 grade point average, was captain of three different team sports, and was elected prom queen.

-By age 15, bacteria had colonized Smith's lungs, including a form of Burkholderia cenocepacia which mutated over a decade of antibiotic treatment from a normal vegetable bacteria into rare, aggressive superbug with no known treatment.
+By age 15, bacteria had colonized Smith's lungs, including a form of Burkholderia cenocepacia which mutated over a decade of antibiotic treatment from a normal vegetable bacteria into a rare, aggressive superbug with no known treatment.
 This allowed her to push for experimental options with bacteriophage treatment, which engineers viruses to destroy bacteria.
 She attended Stanford University, graduating Phi Beta Kappa, majoring in human biology with a concentration in environmental anthropology.
 She also worked as a senior producer on Green Grid Radio, an environmental podcast featured on KCRW, National Radio Project and State of the Human.
 After graduation, Smith became a cystic fibrosis advocate and began work as a writer.
 However, her lungs took a turn for the worse in 2012 and she received a lung transplant on September 11, 2017.
-Unfortunately the superbug had survived in her throat and she died on November 15, 2017, at age 25 before bacteriophage treatment could be successfully administered, but provided lung samples to further the research for other patients.
+Unfortunately, the superbug had survived in her throat and she died on November 15, 2017, at age 25 before bacteriophage treatment could be successfully administered.
+She provided lung samples to further the research for other patients.